Brownian motion on the Fubini extension space and applications

 For simplicity of presentation, we impose the following classical assumptions on the coefficients of the SDEs.
 While more general conditions could be considered, the present formulation is sufficient for our purposes.

-\begin{assumption}[Lipschitz and linear growth conditions] The functions $b,\sigma : \mathbb{R}\times\mathbb{R} \mapsto \mathbb{R}$ satisfy: { } for some constant $C>0$ and for all $(x,m),(x',m')\in\mathbb{R}^2$. \end{assumption}
+\begin{assumption}[Lipschitz and linear growth conditions] The functions $b,\sigma : \mathbb{R}\times\mathbb{R} \mapsto \mathbb{R}$ satisfy: {{ } } for some constant $C>0$ and for all $(x,m),(x',m')\in\mathbb{R}^2$. \end{assumption}

-\subsubsection{Graphon stochastic differential equations}
+\subsection{Graphon stochastic differential equations}

-We briefly recall the notion of graphons relevant to our setting (see \cite{lovasz12large}).
+{ We briefly recall the notion of graphons relevant to our setting (see \cite{lovasz12large}).
 A \emph{graphon} is a symmetric and Borel measurable function $ w : I\times I \to I $.
 We denote by $\mathcal{W}$ the space of graphon function.

-Intuitively, graphons generalize the notion of graphs when we have a continuum of vertices, where $w(u,v)$ would represent the weight of edge between $u $ and $v$, theses objects are ideal to work with when considering convergent sequence of dense graph.
+Intuitively, graphons generalize the notion of graphs when we have a continuum of vertices, where $w(u,v)$ would represent the weight of edge between $u $ and $v$.
+These objects are particularly well-suited for describing limits of convergent sequences of dense graphs.